sp4ce-cowboy/tp/docs/DeveloperGuide.md

         }
     ...
 ```
-The output of the `getTransactionsAsUserInputs()` method is a List of Strings with each of them
+The output of the `getTransactionsAsUserInputs()` method is a `List` of `Strings` with each of them
-corresponding to the user input required to add that particular `Transaction`.
-This List can then
+corresponding to the user input required to add that particular `Transaction` into UniCa$h.
+This list can then
 be passed to `FxRobot` to emulate user input for a variety of transactions.
 A snippet of such
 procedure is shown above.